 Kristen: It’s ramping up rapidly.
 How are we going to handle predictive technology, AI, learning technologies – how is that going to be built in to result in prevention?
 That’s part of what Savii is able to do, with HAS Technologies as our prestigious parent company.
 That’s really what our generation and the generation above us is going to be looking for as a solution – prevention, rather than simply reducing risk.

 Roxanne: So, the goal for Savii is to make care technology more intuitive.
 Barring AI and whatnot, how is the software achieving that?
 I know the perspective is from the employee’s point of view.
 They want the software to be user-friendly.
 So, is it just UI/UX that you guys focus on to make it more intuitive?

 Kristen: UI/UX is the biggest piece of marketing for user experience.
 The intuitiveness of ‘how many times do I have to click to be able to do my job?
 How long do I have to wait for a screen to load?’
 Savii, from a UI/UX perspective, is really smooth.

-Since Savii’s acquisition, we have had very experienced staff join us.
+Since Savii’s acquisition, very experienced staff joined us.
 They will continue to increase the user experience so that we stay unmatched in the industry.